-Strategic shift Area Boundary - the point in our value chain where the area is important - and the impact in brief GRI disclosure Company-specific key performance indicator =Strategic key performance indicator Result 2019 Goal 2019 Increase awareness of the risks associated with alcohol and why System bolaget exists The benefits of System- bolaget Increased social dialogue 413-1 (Our influence on society) Opinion Index (OPI) (The percentage who want to retain Systembolaget's monopoly on retail sales of spirits, wine, and strong beer) 73.9 77.5 Tools that help increase mindfulness many factors that influence the outcome.
+Strategic shift Area Boundary - the point in our value chain where the area is important - and the impact in brief GRI disclosure Company-specific key performance indicator =Strategic key performance indicator Result 2019 Goal 2019 Increase awareness of the risks associated with alcohol and why System bolaget exists The benefits of System- bolaget Increased social dialogue The entire local community (everyone in Sweden) is affected, directly and/or indirectly, by how well Systembolaget succeeds with its aim of limiting the harmful effects of alcohol.
+We are, at the same time, aware that we are one of many factors that influence the outcome.
+413-1 (Our influence on society) Opinion Index (OPI) (The percentage who want to retain Systembolaget's monopoly on retail sales of spirits, wine, and strong beer) 73.9 77.5 Tools that help increase mindfulness many ractors that inhidence the outcome.
 Proof of age checks (%) 95.2 96.0 Research and facts Optimise conditions Securing the talent pool Throughout Systembolaget's operations, where we have a direct influence on our employees through measures designed to create optimum conditions.
 404-3 (Focus - performance reviews) Performance culture 81.7 82.0 conditions.
-Sick leave (%) 4.5 4.4 Staff turnover (%) 17.0 Diversity and inclusiveness We view diversity from a perspective that we are there for everyone in Sweden.
+Sick leave (%) 4.5 4.4 Staff turnover (%) 17.0 - Diversity and inclusiveness We view diversity from a perspective that we are there for everyone in Sweden.
 The area is also material with regard to securing our own talent pool, which is an area where we have a direct influence through our recruitment processes.
-405-1 (Diversity and inclusiveness) Number of employees with a foreign background 12.7 13.0 Finance Throughout Systembolaget's operations, where Equity/assets ratio 25.9 20.0-30.0 we have a direct influence by conducting cost- effective operations such that we cover our costs and meet our owner's yield requirements, which are act in line with the fact that our primery goal Return on shareholders' equity 15.5 8.0-9.0 are set in line with the fact that our primary goal is societal benefit.
+405-1 (Diversity and inclusiveness) Number of employees with a foreign background 12.7 13.0 Finance Throughout Systembolaget's operations, where Equity/assets ratio 25.9 20.0-30.0 we have a direct influence by conducting cost- effective operations such that we cover our costs and meet our owner's yield requirements, which are set in line with the fact that our primary goal Return on shareholders' equity 15.5 8.0-9.0 is societal benefit.
 Cost-effectiveness 2.4 ≤ 2.3